 Renée Johnson is our resident champion of rationality and balance.
 With one foot on the cutting edge and the other in deep-seated reality, Renée enjoys engaging the board and staff in the journey to a strong future.
 She brings 15 years of experience in development, marketing, IT, finance, and entrepreneurial roles to her position.
 Born in Massachusetts, she’s also lived in Indiana, England, Greece, and Washington.
 At home, Renée enjoys the daily antics of her three rescued dogs, Baxter, Sabine, and Finch.

 Extra credit: Renée has a keen eye for spotting chaga mushrooms while hiking and foraging in the Maine woods.

-As founder and president of Sustainable Harvest International, Florence is our resident champion of champions.
-After serving as a Peace Corps Volunteer in Panama, Florence founded Sustainable Harvest International in 1997.
+Florence is our resident champion of champions.
+After serving as a Peace Corps Volunteer in Panama, she founded Sustainable Harvest International in 1997.
 Florence is passionate about finding better ways to help the world’s farmers live better while regenerating the planet.
 This passion and acuity continually revitalize the staff, board, participants, and donors alike.
-In addition to zipping around the world spreading the good word about what we do and making connections, Florence and her husband are raising a very excellent son in an environmentally-friendly house on 30 acres of gardens and forest in Surry, Maine.
+In addition to zipping around the world spreading the good word about what we do and making connections, Florence lives with her family in an environmentally-friendly house on 30 acres of gardens and forest in Surry, Maine.

 Extra credit: Florence once crewed on a sailboat delivery from Portsmouth, New Hampshire to Portsmouth, England, working as the cook.

 Read more about Florence here.

 Elliott is our resident champion of program management, ensuring smooth operations and facilitating organizational learning.
 Based in our US office, Elliott travels throughout the year, serving as a bridge between the field and our headquarters.
 Prior to working with us, Elliott served as a Peace Corps Volunteer in Nicaragua, worked with Water for People, and earned degrees in Latin American Studies and Environmental Management.
-Elliott enjoys exploring the outdoors with his new daughter, traveling (especially road trips on unpaved dusty roads), and coffee.
+Elliott enjoys exploring the outdoors with his family, traveling (especially road trips on unpaved dusty roads), and riding his bike.